amy-marais/20933835-DatSciPrac-Solutions/README.md

 ``` r
 list.files('code/', full.names = T, recursive = T) %>% .[grepl('.R', .)] %>% as.list() %>% walk(~source(.))
 ```

-#Introduction This is the root readme and details how I approached each
-question in the data science practical exam.
-Every question is in its own folder that contains the data and code relevant to that question.

 # Question 1